EricB2A/KarmaJob/README.md

 ### Ionic installation

-Simply run `sudo npm install -g ionic`.
+Simply run `sudo npm install -g ionic cordova`.

 To **enable the platform**, use the following commands